 The memory array of the DDR SDRAM is divided into four equally large memory banks.
-Each memory bank consists of a number of row and column select lines 0.
+Each memory bank consists of a number of row and column select lines [7].
 At each crossing of a row and column select line there exist a transistor and a capacitor (M_1 and C_s Figure 2) called a 1T memory cell since there is only one transistor for every bit of information stored.
 Each capacitor is capable of storing one bit of information and the transistor is used for accessing the data stored in the capacitor.
 Before any read or write operations can be performed a row has to be activated within one of the banks.
 The activation is done by first decoding the row address into a word line which then turns on all the transistors on that row and the data of those memory cells are read out to the sense amplifiers.
-When the data have been read out to the sense amplifiers the first read or write operation can be done by connecting the sense amplifiers to the data lines by decoding the column address.
+When the data have been read out to the sense amplifiers to the data lines by decoding the column address.
 Before an access can be done to another row the bank first has to be precharged.